 In a hybrid cloud environment, data is spread across diverse platforms and locations, making ensuring comprehensive visibility and control challenging.
 Using SaaS applications brings the emergence of shadow data as it expands across the cloud rapidly.
 To combat this challenge, organizations must have a deep context of the data — what data is important to protect and why is it important to protect throughout the lifecycle?

 To do so, they must be able to scan data sources and compile a master inventory of sensitive enterprise data that exists and then incorporate business metadata for context.
-This will then help fuel data security and privacy products with sensitive data intelligence.
+This will then help fuel data security products with sensitive data intelligence.
 This capability should be extended to SaaS applications and data lake services.
 People are putting data in mass on applications — everyday employees are sending confidential business information and attachments over Slack or sharing passwords.
 How do we keep track of this data making its way into apps?
 The same applies to code repositories and storage repositories such as OneDrive or Office 365.

 We need to expand beyond just finding data in the cloud-native services for the hyper scalers and examine inside containers residing on those cloud properties and within SaaS applications and data lake services.
 It is also critical to understand how data moves from region to region within the cloud or if an application has access to data that it shouldn’t – mapping potential and actual data flows will allow security teams to see what policies and configurations are in place and what is occurring.